Battle of the Taku Forts (1900): Battle

 The Chinese did not wait for the expiration of the deadline but opened fire from the forts with every single gun at the Allied ships simultaneously at about 00:45 on June 17.
 The Russian gunboat Korietz was heavily damaged in the opening salvo.
 The Monocacy, despite its distance from the battle and the assurances of its officers to the 37 women and children aboard that they were “in a position of absolute safety” took a Chinese shell in its bow which hurt nobody.
 The captain quickly moved the Monocacy to a safer position.
 Chinese gunnery from the forts aimed at the ships was accurate, also hitting HMS Whiting, SMS Iltis, and Lion and driving Giliak aground.
 The Russians turned on the searchlight of Giliak, exposing them to Chinese guns.
 Giliak and another ship were severely damaged.
 18 Russians were killed and 65 were wounded.

-The most serious offensive threat to the Allied attack were four modern German-built destroyers laying alongside the dock at Taku.
+The most serious offensive threat to the Allied attack were four modern German-built destroyers lying alongside the dock at Taku.
 These warships could have easily overpowered the Allied ships, but inexplicably they remained docked even after the Chinese opened fire.
 Two British destroyers, HMS Whiting and HMS Fame (the former commanded by Lieutenant Colin Mackenzie and the latter by Roger Keyes), each towing a whaleboat with 10 men aboard, darted alongside the Chinese ships and boarded them.
 The Chinese only offered weak resistance before fleeing and leaving their ships in the hands of the British.

-The artillery duel continued inconclusively until nearly dawn when the Allies stripped their ships of crew and mounted a ground assault on the Northwest Fort.
+The artillery duel continued inconclusively until nearly dawn, when the Allies stripped their ships of crew and mounted a ground assault on the Northwest Fort.
 200 Russians and Austrians led the way followed by 380 British and Italians with 300 Japanese bringing up the rear.
-In a bit of luck for the allies, the gunpowder magazine exploded just as the ground assault began and in the confusion afterwards the Japanese had the honor of storming the fort.
-The British and Italians then led the way on the assault of the North Fort which was soon captured.
+In a bit of luck for the allies, the gunpowder magazine exploded just as the ground assault began, and in the confusion afterwards the Japanese stormed the fort.
+The British and Italians then led the way on the assault of the North Fort, which was soon captured.

 Two forts remained on the south side of the river.
 The Allies turned all their guns, and the guns in the two Chinese forts they had captured, on these two forts.
 They blew up another powder magazine in one, and shortly afterwards the Chinese soldiers abandoned the forts.
 The Allied ground force then crossed the river and captured the forts with almost no opposition.
 The battle of the Taku Forts was over at 6:30 a.m.
 The Allies had suffered 172 casualties among the 900 soldiers and sailors engaged.
-The number of Chinese casualties is unknown but the forts were described as flowing in "rivers of blood".
+The number of Chinese casualties is unknown, but the forts were described as flowing in "rivers of blood".
 However, Robert B. Edgerton says that Chinese casualties were "probably not heavy".